sidbox25/dnd-5e-backpack-manager/README.md

 ### todo

+-btw use sql "transactions" on prod ("begin transaction")

+- solve "Uncaught PDOException: could not find driver" in connector.php
+- install/enable pdo_mysql in php.ini

+- make jsonDecode output usable/ check what is gotten(for now )

-- properly set up database and bot user
+- properly set up database and bot user (?is done? await further testing)
-    - run script on startup
+    - run script on startup(?is done? await further testing)

-- make entetyManager, entityReader, entityWriter
+- adapt database script(?is done? await further testing)